 Episode 2: Rome

 Tucci travels to Rome to taste its “Big 4” pastas — Amatriciana, Cacio e Pepe, Gricia, and Carbonara.
-He samples pecorino cheese, food cooked with offal (the “quinto quarto” or “fifth quarter”), and learns about Rome’s Jewish history and cooking heritage.
+He samples pecorino romano cheese, food cooked with offal (the “quinto quarto” or “fifth quarter”), and learns about Rome’s Jewish history and cooking heritage.

 - Bar San Calisto.
 One of the most famous bars in Rome, this working-class place in Trastevere has been the heart of the community for decades.
 Here, Tucci has a caffè and a maritozzo (brioche with panna whipped cream).
 San Calisto is a fun bar to stop for a beer or an aperitivo.